 ![]() |

 (Venice, Italy) For Easter, I was in the Veneto countryside.
-There is a group of horses in the fields near the home where I stay -- six mares, one stallion and one filly.
-When I first met them in March, three of the horses came close to the wooden and barbed-wire fence so I could stroke them and chat with them, the most impressive being the stallion, who was quite a flirt.
+There is a group of horses in the fields near the villa where I stay -- six mares, one stallion and one filly.
+When I first met them in March, three of the horses came close to the wooden and barbed-wire fence so I could stroke them and chat with them -- the most impressive was the stallion, who was quite a flirt.
 On the morning of Easter Sunday, they were far away in the distance, so I didn't realize one of the mares was pregnant.

 ![]() |